vishhvak/TOC-Notes/Theory of Computation.md

 > L(E) = { *w* | ð(*q~0~, w*) **∩** F ≠ φ }

 That is, the language of E is the set of strings *w* that take the start state to at least one accepting state.

+##### Eliminating ε-Τransitions:

+When you convert an ε-ΝFA to an NFA, the number of states remain the same.

+You use ε-closure as a tool for this conversion process in the context of redefining the transition function.

+> **ð~NFA~(q~i~, x) = ECLOSE(δ~ε-ΝFA~(ECLOSE(q~i~), x))**

+The states of the ε-NFA that contain the final state of the ε-ΝFA in it's ε-closure will be the final states of the converted NFA.

+One can make sense of the above, with a proper understanding of ε-transitions.

+Consider a case where you have an ε-ΝFA, and you are in a state q~i~.
+In order to determine the transition from q~i~ upon the input x, you would also have to consider the states that q~i~ leads to upon recieving ε, as they can somewhat be considered synonymous to q~i~ in a very crude sense, as giving the input x to q~i~ is also equivalent to giving x to those states as well, as they are just a null input away from q~i~.
+Hence you take ε-closure(q~i~) and then give those set of states the input x, and find their transitions.
+Once you find out the transitions of these set of states upon recieving an input x, you would then arrive at another set of state(s), after which you have to repeat the ε-closure for these states, as the states connected to these states upon ε are the states that are reached in the end, for the NFA we are trying to construct without these ε transitions.
+Similarly, the final states of the converted NFA are constructed upon the same logic.

 ### Regular Expressions